Borgo Egnazia

 in this journey.
 Each vegetable is tasted and studied

-to year, depending on the chosen varieties.
+to season, depending on the chosen varieties.

 Due Camini reinterprets origins with empirical curiosity, deconstructing each vegetable and reinventing every element through creative dishes.